Red Hill, Pennsylvania

 Red Hill is a borough in Montgomery County, Pennsylvania, United States.
 It is primarily a lakeshore, lowlands, suburban community northwest of Philadelphia in the Delaware River Valley watershed, as is the balance of its county.
 Its population was 2,383 at the 2010 census.

-Red Hill is served by the Upper Perkiomen School District.
-It is also part of the strip of small towns that run together along Route 29, Red Hill, Pennsburg, and East Greenville, colloquially known as Red Pennsville.
+It is also part of the strip of small towns that run together along Route 29, Red Hill, Pennsburg, and East Greenville, colloquially known as Upper Perkiomen.
 The town is named after the large amounts of red shale in the soil and ground layers of the hill.

 History

 The Red Hill Historic District was added to the National Register of Historic Places in 1985.
+The borough is home to the Red Hill Band, which is older than the borough itself.